Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Callback Templates.md

 # Substate Functions
 ### onPause()
-Triggered when you're in the <ins>pause screen of the game while not on a cutscene or cutscene</ins>.
+Triggered while you're in the pause screen.

 Add `return Function_Stop` if you want to stop the player from going to the pause screen.
 If not, use `return Function_Continue` if you want to <ins>access the pause screen</ins>.

 ### onResume()
-Triggered after the game has been <ins>resumed from a pause</ins>.
+Triggered after the game has been resumed from a pause.
 Not necessarily from the pause screen, but most likely is.

 ### onGameOver()
-Triggered when you got a <ins>game-over screen or the health is equal to zero</ins>.
+Triggered if you gat a game-over screen or the health is equal to zero.

 Add `return Function_Stop` if you don't want to go to the game-over screen.
 If not, use `return Function_Continue` if you want to <ins>access the game-over screen</ins>.

 ### onGameOverConfirm(retry)
-Triggered when you press the <ins>retry button on the game-over screen</ins>.
+Triggered when pressing the retry button on the game-over screen.

 - `retry` - This will trigger if you press the retry button.
 If you exit the game-over screen then the `retry` parameter will return `false`.